luiscastilho/dungeoneering/docs/index.md

 5. If it's a combat scene, first add tokens to the initiative order widget by right-clicking on them, then choosing Settings, and then clicking on the initiative button (<img src="https://raw.githubusercontent.com/luiscastilho/dungeoneering/main/dungeoneering/data/icons/token/settings/toggle_initiative_idle.png" width="20" height="20" alt="initiative icon" title="initiative icon">).
 After that, enable the initiative order widget by clicking on the combat button (<img src="https://raw.githubusercontent.com/luiscastilho/dungeoneering/main/dungeoneering/data/icons/scene/config/combat_idle.png" width="20" height="20" alt="combat icon" title="combat icon">).
 In this widget, you can drag players and enemies to the position they should occupy based on the initiative they rolled.
 6. Save your scene using the save button (<img src="https://raw.githubusercontent.com/luiscastilho/dungeoneering/main/dungeoneering/data/icons/app/save_idle.png" width="20" height="20" alt="save scene icon" title="save scene icon">) so you can load it when needed during your RPG sessions.

 And that's it!
-Now that you have set up your scene, players and DM can drag their tokens around the map; right click on them to add conditions, light sources, and sight types (e.g., darkvision); pan and zoom the map as needed; players can reveal hidden parts of the map with the dynamic lighting system; and hopefully with all that you and your group will have more fun in your RPG sessions. :)
+Now that you have set up your scene, players and DM will have a virtual tabletop where they can drag their tokens around the map; right click on them to add conditions, light sources, and sight types (e.g., darkvision); pan and zoom the map as needed; players can reveal hidden parts of the map with the dynamic lighting system; and hopefully with all that you and your group will have more fun in your RPG sessions. :)